RWM101/Tax-Firm-Data/README.md

 - **Review_Work** - A sum of all the project hours assigned to each employee where their role is preparer and the status is set to either "Prep Complete" or "In Review."
 - **Work_Unassigned** - A sum of all the project hours where the role is preparer and the status is set to "In, Unassigned."
 This represents the work that is ready to be assigned, and oftern shows up assigned to "Intern," which holds all the projects that can go to any of our interns.
 - **Subtotal** - A sum of all work hours above, except for work_unassigned, to get the total hours assigned to everyone
 - **CanAdd** - Subtotal / FTE.
-Normalizes full-time and part-time staff to see how many hours of work they can get through based on their time in office...
+Normalizes full-time and part-time staff to see how many hours of work they can get through based on their availability.
+This reduces everyone's workload to a number adjusted to their work availability (part-time vs. full-time) and is most useful in showing the most available employee in ambiguous situations (e.g. multiple part-time employees with slightly different hours, and a similar number of hours assigned).

 ## Metrics Used
 The various reports/dashboards are: